kamilazdybal/PCAfold/docs/tutorials/demo-handling-source-terms.rst

 Handling source terms
 #################################

 This tutorial can be of interest to researchers working with reactive flows data sets.
 We present how source terms of the original state variables can be handled using **PCAfold** software.
-Specifically, **PCAfold** functionalities accommodate treatment of sources of principal components which can be valuable for implementing PC-transport approaches such as proposed in :cite:`Sutherland2009`.
+Specifically, **PCAfold** functionalities accommodate treatment of sources of principal components (PCs) which can be valuable for implementing PC-transport approaches such as proposed in  :cite:`Sutherland2009`.

 *********
 Theory
 *********

-The methodology for the standard PC-score transport approach was first proposed in :cite:`Sutherland2009`.
-As an illustrative example, 0-D PC-transport equations for the standard PC-scores and the biased PC-scores are presented below.
+The methodology for the standard PC-transport approach was first proposed in :cite:`Sutherland2009`.
+As an illustrative example, PC-transport equations adequate to a 0D chemical reactor are presented below.
 The reader is referred to :cite:`Biglari2015`, :cite:`Echekki2015` for treatment of the full PC-transport equations including diffusion.

 We assume that the data set containing original state-space variables is: